 Beware of Misinformation

 We want to ensure accurate information is provided to our customers and those considering solar installation.
-Idaho Power customers continue to report receiving misleading information about solar power and Idaho Power’s affiliation with solar companies from individuals selling solar-energy systems or claiming to sell services related to Idaho Power.
+Idaho Power customers continue to report misinformation and scams coming from individuals selling solar-energy systems or claiming to sell services related to Idaho Power.

 Idaho Power tracks reports of inaccurate and suspicious customer interactions with solar installers.
-If you have a firsthand experience that raises concern about misleading or inaccurate information, please contact our energy advisors at t 1-800-632-6605.
+If you have an experience that raises concern about misleading or inaccurate information, please contact our energy advisors at 1-800-632-6605.